Share

 The second imminent issue was the need for documentation of all risk factors and the control points actually became a hindrance to doing in-depth analysis (such as creating detailed qualitative and quantitative inventories of all the risk factors).
 That was because significant bandwidth was spent on mere documentation.

 With the revamped approach to focused and effective residual risk management, banks can ensure that there are no unattended and hidden risk factors to look for.
-All the points of assessment are taken into consideration such as critical process breakpoints, products/processes risk mapping, and defining key risk indicators to identify, assess and manage.
+All the points of assessment are taken into consideration such as critical process breakpoints, products/processes risk mapping, and key risk indicators to identify, assess and manage.

 Learning Resource- A complete guide to Risk Management